mesonbuild/meson/docs/markdown/IDE-integration.md

 The `required` keyword specifies whether the dependency is marked as required in the `meson.build` (all dependencies are required by default).
 The `conditional` key indicates whether the `dependency()` function was called inside a conditional block.
-In a real meson run these dependencies might not be used, thus they _may_ not be required, even if the `required` key is set.
+In a real Meson run these dependencies might not be used, thus they _may_ not be required, even if the `required` key is set.
 The `has_fallback` key just indicates whether a fallback was directly set in the `dependency()`